solo-io/solo-kit/README.md

 - api objects generated from messages defined in protobuf files which have
 - run `solo-kit-gen` recursively at the root of an `api` directory containing one or more `solo-kit.json` files
 - generated files have the `.sk.go` suffix (generated test files do not include this suffix)

+## upgrading to v0.12.0 (solo-kit with go.mod)

+As of go 1.11, go began introducing support for go modules, it's dependency management system.
+As of solo-kit 0.12.0 we will officially support running solo-kit with go.mod outside of the GOPATH.

+This change has been a lot time coming, but it also means a few changes to solo-kit.

+As there is no more GOPATH, we cannot rely on the GOPATH as a method of vendoring/importing `.proto` files.
+This means that we needed a new way to reliably import protos outside of the GOPATH.
+Therefore we created protodep.
+More information on that can be found [here](pkg/protodep/README.md).

+Chief among the new changes is that the local `vendor` folder has become the `solo-kit` source of truth for both `.proto` files, and `solo-kit.json` files.
+The `GenerateOptions` struct now takes in a prerun funcs, one of which should now be a protodep ensure.
+An example of this can be found in